 2. Type of Coursework

 While a traditional college experience involves a breadth of classes intended to round you out as an experienced student, trade school coursework includes only training related to your chosen trade and learning the ins and outs of the industry.

 The key difference is that while a traditional Bachelor’s program might train students indirectly in a career, trade school offers a direct transition into a job, with courses that emphasize job-related skills and crucial “just in time” learning that keeps students abreast in their field.

 While most traditional Bachelor’s programs can expect to set you back at least three and a half years, and with internships and other professional programs, usually four or more, a trade school certificate typically only takes one or two years to complete, while students’ initial earnings potentials are marginally higher when they graduate with a four-year degree.

 4. Career Stability and Jobs

-In modern fluctuating economic conditions, it’s no longer the case that graduates of a four year institution will find immediate employment in their field.
-In fact, many graduates of a traditional Bachelor’s program will make the decision to seek further education in the form of a Master’s program to make them a better candidate for high paying jobs.
+In modern fluctuating economic conditions, it’s no longer the case that graduates of a four-year institution will find immediate employment in their field.
+In fact, many graduates of a traditional Bachelor’s program will make the decision to seek further education in the form of a Master’s program to make them better candidates for high-paying jobs.

-On the other hand, trade schools train students in skilled careers that not only prepare them to work right out of school, they make them the top candidates for open positions.
+On the other hand, trade schools train students in skilled careers that not only prepare them to work right out of school but also make them the top candidates for open positions.
 These skilled careers are not in danger of being outsourced because of the amount of training they took to learn.
 A trade certificate gives students guaranteed job readiness and gets them into their field up to four or five years before students of traditional educations.